The delivery of what you say can make all the difference in how your audience remembers you - for both the right and wrong reasons!

-This is Hamlet’s famous line from his soliloquy—filled with long vowels in ‘oh’, ‘rogue’, ‘slave’, ‘I’—means that it is packed with emotion (long vowels provide opportunity for more emotion, as you will see as we learn more about vowels).
+This is Hamlet’s famous line from his soliloquy—it is filled with long vowels in ‘oh’, ‘rogue’, ‘slave’, ‘I’, meaning that it is packed with emotion.
+Long vowels provide opportunity for more emotion, as you will see as we learn more about vowels.

 If you read a Shakespeare play or monologue with an awareness of the sounds used, engaging with the length of the vowels and the softness or hardness of the consonants, you can find yourself taken on the emotional journey that Shakespeare carved out for you all those centuries ago.

 So much of good communication in English is about the vowels.
 This is because vowels offer a space and time to fill with expression.

 If a speaker doesn’t use their vowels to transmit feeling, then they will struggle to share their feelings with their listeners.
 And anyone listening to an emotionless speaker will struggle to stay focused.

 This may seem quite a bizarre thought, but think about it.
 Emotions have to be shared through something: partly through your body language and partly through the words that you choose and the remainder is through the sounds you make and how you say it.